 Educational electronic health record system (EdEHR) project

-In 2017, we worked with the project collaborators to create a proposal to secure funding from the Ministry of Advanced Education, Skills and Training to build on the research and development they had completed.
-The collaborative effort has been successful and the group is actively working towards the development of a resource that can be piloted and evaluated by post-secondary institutions across B.C.
+In 2017, BCcampus worked with the project collaborators to create a proposal to secure funding from the Ministry of Advanced Education, Skills and Training to build on the research and development they had completed.
+The collaborative effort was successful and the group initiated a project for the development of a resource that could be piloted and evaluated by post-secondary institutions across B.C.

 BCcampus managed the project develop a pilot-ready prototype and document a strategy for long-term sustainability.
 The EdEHR project completed in 2019 with in-classroom piloting of the prototype.

 Following project completion, the EdEHR software developer brought together a team that includes multi-disciplinary educators from across BC post-secondary institutions to guide and grow the prototype software into a Software as a Service offering.
 See https://edehr.org/ to learn more about how your institution can use the service to deliver EHR learning opportunities to your students.

 The open-source software code is available on GitHub.